reg1reg1/reg1reg1.github.io/_posts/2019-04-07-Vulnhub-machine-walktrhough-MrRobot.md

 - * Most of the users will be invalid and will be having a similar response length.
 - * The response length difference by a huge number can indicate a different page response, and this is a quick way to check whether we have received an interesting response as opposed to render the html page every time.
 - * We notice that we have noticed the valid username as *Elliot* in the screenshot below.

 | ![reconrobot.PNG]({{site.url}}/public/img/vulnhub/intruder.PNG) |
 |:--:|
 | *Valid user found!* |

 - *Brute-forcing passwords*: Once we have figured out the username, we can go back to solving the original problem and try to bruteforce the credentials for this found user.
 I used the same *fsocity.dic*.
 The technique to do this exactly as same as above using Burpsuite, the only difference being a different URL and different login form.
-We obtain the correct credentials as shown below
+We obtain the correct credentials as shown below.

 | ![reconrobot.PNG]({{site.url}}/public/img/vulnhub/possible_password.PNG) |
 |:--:|
 | *Valid password found!* |

 - on Logging in, we find that life is really kind.
 The credentials we found had admin access to the site.

 ## Gaining a shell